icopy-site/awesome/docs/awesome/awesome-go.md

 * [go-checkstyle](https://github.com/qiniu/checkstyle) - checkstyle is a style check tool like java checkstyle.
 This tool inspired by java checkstyle, golint.
 The style refered to some points in Go Code Review Comments.
 * [go-cleanarch](https://github.com/roblaszczak/go-cleanarch) - go-cleanarch was created to validate Clean Architecture rules, like a The Dependency Rule and interaction between packages in your Go projects.
 * [go-critic](https://github.com/go-critic/go-critic) - source code linter that brings checks that are currently not implemented in other linters.
+* [go-mod-outdated](https://github.com/psampaz/go-mod-outdated) - An easy way to find outdated dependencies of your Go projects.
 * [go-outdated](https://github.com/firstrow/go-outdated) - Console application that displays outdated packages.
 * [goast-viewer](https://github.com/yuroyoro/goast-viewer) - Web based Golang AST visualizer.
 * [GoCover.io](http://gocover.io/) - GoCover.io offers the code coverage of any golang package as a service.